 Helpful Hints to remember as you complete the online consolidation application and promissory note:

-- Refer to the Repayment Plan options for a better understanding of the benefits of loan consolidation, particularly the ‘Income Based Repayment’ (IBR) option.
+- Refer to the Repayment Plan options for a better understanding of the benefits of loan consolidation, particularly the "Income Sensitive" repayment options.

-- Determine the payment plan that works best for you; use the U.S. Department of Education’s Online Calculator to estimate your monthly payments for the four (4) different repayment plans.
+- Determine the payment plan that works best for you; use the U.S. Department of Education’s Online Calculator to estimate your monthly payments for the various plans.

 - Refer to Top 10 Student Loan Tips for more information as you transition into repayment/consolidation to help avoid the pitfalls of loan default.

 - Before beginning the online consolidation application and promissory note, gather your loan records, account statements and related forms.
 Information you will want to gather includes:

 For more information, regarding loan consolidation CLICK HERE OR contact the Direct Loan Consolidation Center at 1-800-557-7392 (or, TTY for the hearing-impaired at 1-800-557-7395).

 Or feel free to contact the MSU Financial Aid Office at firstname.lastname@example.org call us at 940:397-4214 if we can be of any assistance.